-- Initialize the SPBRGH, SPBRGL register pair and the BRGH and BRG16 bits to achieve the desired baud rate (see Section 25.4 "EUSART Baud Rate Generator (BRG)"). - Enable the synchronous master serial port by setting bits SYNC, SPEN and CSRC. - Disable Receive mode by clearing bits SREN and CREN. - 4.
-Enable Transmit mode by setting the TXEN bit. - 5.
-If 9-bit transmission is desired, set the TX9 bit. - If interrupts are desired, set the TXIE bit of the PIE1 register and the GIE and PEIE bits of the INTCON register. - If 9-bit transmission is selected, the ninth bit should be loaded in the TX9D bit. - Start transmission by loading data to the TXREG register.
+- Initialize the SPxBRGH, SPxBRGL register pair and the BRGH and BRG16 bits to achieve the desired baud rate (see Section 25.4 "EUSART Baud Rate Generator (BRG)"). - Set the RXx/DTx and TXx/CKx TRIS controls to '1'. - Enable the synchronous master serial port by setting bits SYNC, SPEN and CSRC.
+Set the TRIS bits corresponding to the RXx/DTx and TXx/CKx I/O pins.

+- Disable Receive mode by clearing bits SREN and CREN. - 5.
+Enable Transmit mode by setting the TXEN bit. - 6.
+If 9-bit transmission is desired, set the TX9 bit. - 7.
+If interrupts are desired, set the TXxIE, GIE and PEIE interrupt enable bits. - 8.
+If 9-bit transmission is selected, the ninth bit should be loaded in the TX9D bit. - Start transmission by loading data to the TXxREG register.